puma/puma/tools/jungle/rc.d/README.md

 * Set the directory of the app
 * Set the ruby version to execute
 * Set the ruby environment (currently set to rbenv, since that is the only ruby environment currently supported)
+* Add additional server instances following the scheme in the example

 ## Notes:

-Only rbenv is currently supported because that's what I've been working with.
-I might try other implementation and/or manage multiple instances
+Only rbenv is currently supported.